 Predict a Timely Opportunity

-So, you want you to start scheduling tweets for the following weeks.
+So, you want you to start scheduling tweets on mobile for the following weeks.
 But what should you post and when?
 There are many things you can do to discover the ideal posting schedule.

 Well, you can consider important dates your business has with regards to the season.
 For instance, let’s say you’re a fashion brand dropping a seasonal sale for your winter clothing line in two weeks.
 Or, if you’re running a coffee shop and an exclusive winter drink is back for orders starting next month.
 A good tweet can say “Taste the winter-themed flavors in our exclusive [insert name of drink – such as ‘Peppermint Hot Chocolate Latte’]” then add an eye capturing photo that will make their taste buds ring!